-- Use the Affiliate Online Community as a tool to reach other Affiliate leaders, let APHA and other state and local Affiliates know about your success, and update information when your leadership changes: Affiliates.APHA.org - Inform APHA Affiliate Affairs when you have selected your annual meeting dates: email Ursula.Oguejiofor@APHA.org
+- Use the Affiliate Online Community as a tool to reach other Affiliate leaders, let APHA and other state and local Affiliates know about your success, and update information when your leadership changes. - Inform APHA Affiliate Affairs when you have selected your annual meeting dates: email Ursula.Oguejiofor@APHA.org - Reach out to your regional representative on the CoA or to APHA staff if you have questions.
+They're your support system.